Medical Device Manufacturing in Tijuana & Baja California — Baja Supplies Medical device manufacturing equipment

 Yes — when sourced from the correct grade.
 Standard PEEK is FDA-compliant under 21 CFR for food-contact and general medical device use.
 We source PEEK from distributors who provide FDA 21 CFR compliance documentation and USP Class VI test data as standard.
 Material Test Reports confirm compliance grade and lot traceability.
 Specify the compliance requirement explicitly on your drawing and RFQ to ensure the correct grade is sourced.

 Yes — and we strongly recommend it for any new medical device supplier relationship.
 Primary medical device machining suppliers in our network are in the Tijuana metro area, 30–45 minutes from San Diego.
 Baja Supplies coordinates and accompanies customer audit visits as standard practice.
-We can typically schedule an audit within 5–10 business days of request, and the same-day trip from San Diego means no travel cost or schedule disruption for your quality team.
+We can typically schedule an audit within 5–10 business days of request, with no travel cost or schedule disruption for your quality team.

 ISO 9001 Medical Parts — Quote in 24–72 Hours